haagahelia/mobilecourse/docs/Navigation/reactnavigation.md

   );
 }
 ```
-- Now, you should see the bottom tab naviagtor in your app and you are able to navigate between two components.
+- Now, we should see the bottom tab naviagtor in our app and we are able to navigate between two components.

 #### Tab icons
 - Expo provides icon library that can be used to show icons in your app (https://docs.expo.dev/guides/icons/).